haiku/website/content/blog/waddlesplash/2022-10-10_haiku_activity_contract_report_september_2022.md

 jscipione fixed Deskbar to compute the clock margin based on the font size instead of hard-coding it.

-humdinger made sure all strings in HaikuDepot are properly translateable (some were previously not.)
+humdinger made sure all strings in HaikuDepot are properly translatable (some were previously not.)

 OscarL fixed some usability issues in the Sounds preflet, and debug builds of Tracker.